digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/asset-model.rst

 :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`,
 respectively).

-The library distinguishes 4 types of holdings, referred to as :ref:`Holding Standard
+The library distinguishes four types of holdings, referred to as :ref:`Holding Standard
 <type-daml-finance-interface-types-common-types-holdingstandard-38061>`\s, namely:

 1. `Fungible`: Holdings that are fungible only.